qcif/csv2html/README.md

 ### HTML output

-The HTML produced contains to main sections: records and properties.
+The HTML produced contains two main sections: records and properties.

-The records show every record from the input data.
+The records section show every record from the input data.
 That is, the values from a row in the input CSV.
-By default, a table of contents is shown before the records, with links to each of the records.
+By default, a table of contents is also shown before the records, with links to each of the records.

-The properties show every property from the input data.
+The properties section show every property from the input data.
 That is, the values from a column in the input CSV.
 By default, an index of the properties is shown after the properties, with links to each of the properties.
+By default, other properties (those indicated by `_OTHER`) are included and hidden properties (those indicated by `_HIDE`) are not: that behaviour can be changed by using command line options.

 ## Templates